 Can You Get Financing for the Switch?

 There are different financial options available for people who decide to switch.
 If you decide to purchase your solar power system, there are solar loans that can help you make the purchase possible.
-In most cases, you’ll find the monthly repayments will be smaller than your typical energy bill.
+In addition, most states and the federal government offer a solar tax credit program.
 This will help you save money.

 How does a solar loan work?
 These loans function similarly to home improvement loans.
 Some states offer subsidized solar power loans with below-normal interest rates to encourage their citizens to switch to solar energy.

 If you’re a new homeowner, you can add a solar energy system as part of your mortgage.
 There are some mortgage plans that will allow you to include funding for home improvements in the property’s purchase price.